Team6435/InstantReplay/README.md

 python -m pip install --upgrade pip
 ```

-Then you need to pip install the following packages:
+Then you need to install the following packages using pip (just type what you see here).
+The packages also install their dependencies (which is sometimes a lot):
 ```
 pip install googlemaps
 pip install polyline